netsampler/goflow2/docs/reflow-architecture.md

 The same non-1:1 rule should apply across processors, aggregators, and encoders.

-## Aggregation Layer Recommendation
+## Batching And Aggregation

-In ReFlow, `batcher` should be treated as part of the aggregation layer rather than as a separate top-level stage.
+Aggregation and batching are separate concerns.

 Responsibilities of the aggregation layer:

 * accumulate keyed state in FlowStore
 * emit finalized records on expiry
 * emit snapshots on fixed intervals

+Responsibilities of the batching layer:

 * group records into batches until thresholds are met
-* flush on size, count, time, or shutdown
+* flush on count, encoded size in bytes, time, or shutdown
 * preserve export-session context when needed before encoding

 Examples:

-* aggregate expired conversations into one IPFIX export packet
+* aggregate expired conversations and then batch them into one sFlow export packet
-* collect periodic counter records into one sFlow or IPFIX message
+* collect periodic counter records into one sFlow message
-* maintain rolling state with no aggregation batching when immediate emission is desired
+* batch transformed packet events directly into one sFlow packet without FlowStore aggregation

 Support aggregation modes with and without batching.
+Support batching with and without aggregation.
-Keep simple immediate single-path operation possible by skipping aggregation entirely.
+Keep simple immediate single-path operation possible by skipping both.

 ## WASM Integration Recommendation